lalelisealstad/mybook-dashboard/README.md

     - Bar and bubble combined
     - Show stacked distribution plot, time plot with different lines for genres to see certain times when a genre has been popular

-### Dashboard Components in app.py

-- Upload component so users can upload their own Goodreads library and see it visualized
-- Using a spinner for visual indication that a file is being uploaded
-- Created a data pipeline for uploaded data: cleaning data and collecting metadata
-- Using asynchronous programming for collecting metadata faster
-- Mobile responsive layout

-### 5.2 Machine Learning Model to Predict Genres of Book
+### Machine Learning Model to Predict Genres of Book
+The dashboard app automatically preditcs the genres of uploaded books using a machine learning model I trained using sckikit-learn.
+The ML predits the genres using book descriptions collected from the Google Books API.

 Multi-label classification to predict multiple genres from book descriptions
 - Data exploration: most common words